 What should I pay my financial planner for ongoing advice?

-If your planner is charging you a % of your assets for ongoing service, that is a sign you are paying too much.
-A % fee based on the size of your portfolio is an arbitrary figure based on how much money you have, rather than the service provided.
+If your planner is charging you a % of your assets for ongoing service, that is a sign you are probably paying too much.
+A % fee based on the size of your portfolio is often an arbitrary figure based on how much money you have, rather than the service provided.

 Your instinct will often tell you if you are being asked to pay too much for ongoing support.